-Electroconvulsive Therapy (ECT) can be an effective treatment option for patients who are severely depressed, suicidal, or have bipolar disorder with depression/mania.
-We offer ECT for patients who are 18 years and older and are:
+Electroconvulsive Therapy (ECT) can be an effective treatment option for clients who are severely depressed, suicidal, or have bipolar disorder with depression/mania.
+We offer ECT for clients who are 18 years and older and are:

 ECT is a viable option after discussion and exploration of other therapies is concluded.
-Patients receiving ECT services will also be given:
+Clients receiving ECT services will also be given:

 Peak View offers ECT services on an outpatient and inpatient basis.
 ECT is performed under general anesthesia by a nurse anesthetist (CRNA) and a psychiatrist.
 Each patient typically receives a series of 8-12 treatments.
 Treatments usually begin three times per week and then taper to monthly, based on the individual needs of the patient.
 Two psychiatrists must render separate opinions supporting the benefit of the treatment.
 Peak View has psychiatrists, experienced in ECT evaluation, available to render second opinions.

 For some, ECT may be the fastest, safest, and most effective treatment for those resistant to medications.
 It is used to treat severe depression, bipolar depression, catatonia, and schizophrenia, and for those who may be imminently suicidal.